Halle (Westfalen): Neighbouring communities

 Halle borders the town of Borgholzhausen in the northwest, the town of Werther in the northeast, the community of Steinhagen in the southeast and south, the town of Harsewinkel in the southwest and the town of Versmold in the west, all belonging to the district of Gütersloh.
 Major neighbouring cities are Bielefeld and Gütersloh, both in approx. 15 km distance.

 Subdivisions of the town

 Halle (Westf.) is divided into ten urban districts, of which (besides Halle itself) only the industrial-suburban Künsebeck as well as the rural-agrarian villages Bokel, Hesseln, Hörste and Kölkebeck are built-up areas.
 While the rural-agrarian districts can be clearly distinguished as separate parts within the town limits the transition between Halle and Künsebeck is flowing.
 Oldendorf and Gartnisch have been entirely merged into Halle itself, Eggeberg and Ascheloh are only minor settlements.
 This segmentation is not regulated in the main statutes of Halle, no differentiation between the settlement areas is made there.

 The following table gives an overview over the population in the parts of the town:

+As of 2024, the population of Halle is 22,291.